Scrashdown/PRU-Audio-Processing/Report/Report.md

 **TODO: include an image of the frequency response**

 Now let's dive into more detail about the CIC filter.
-The filter has 3 parameters : N, M, and R. It is made of N cascaded integrators stages, followed by a decimator of rate R, and then N cascaded comb stages, where M is the delay of the samples in the comb stages.
+The filter has 3 parameters : N, M, and R. It is made of N cascaded integrator stages, followed by a decimator of rate R, and then N cascaded comb stages, where M is the delay of the samples in the comb stages.
 It takes a PDM signal as input and outputs a PCM signal.
 If the input sample rate is `f_s`, the output sample rate will be `f_s / R`.

 **TODO: include an image of a CIC decimation filter**

 ## Documentation

 ### Getting Started

+First of all, make sure you have the required hardware: the BeagleBone Black, an SD card, and the Octopus Board.

 #### Get UIO to work and free the GPIO pins for the PRU (*in progress*)